-Cheryl Strayed is the New York Times bestselling author of the memoir Wild, the advice/essay collection Tiny Beautiful Things, and the novel Torch.
-Her writing has appeared in the Best American Essays, O Magazine, Vogue, the Missouri Review, and elsewhere.
+Cheryl Strayed is the bestselling author of the memoir Wild, the essay collection Tiny Beautiful Things, and the novel Torch.
+Her writing has appeared in The Best American Essays and numerous magazines.
 She lives in Portland, Oregon.

 Dave Stringer is an innovative artist of the new kirtan movement.
 His sound marries the transcendent mysticism of traditional Indian instruments with the exuberant, groove-oriented sensibility of American gospel.
 An articulate and engaging public speaker, Stringer probes the dilemmas of science and spirit with a wry and unorthodox sense of humor.

 Jaqueline Lapa Sussman, psychotherapist and seminar leader, is the director of projects for the International Imagery Association, and a collaborator with Dr. Akhter Ahsen.
 She is the author of Images of Desire and Freedom from Failure.

 Jim Tamm, a former judge who has mediated more than 1,500 disputes, is the author of Radical Collaboration: Five Essential Skills to Reduce Defensiveness and Build Successful Relationships.
 He is on the faculty of the International Management Program at the Stockholm School of Economics.